It advice was presented today to outgoing State Secretary Maarten van Ooijen of Health. It is up to the cabinet whether or not to adopt the advice.

 State Secretary’s response: ‘There is no money at the moment’

-Maarten van Ooijen, outgoing State Secretary for Health, will inform the House ‘as soon as possible about the follow-up to this advice’.
+Maarten van Ooijen, outgoing State Secretary for Health, will inform the House ‘as soon as possible regarding the follow-up to this advice’.
 “There are currently no financial resources available for possible follow-up of this advice,” he said in a letter to the House of Representatives.

 The letter further states that no financing is available for several positive vaccination recommendations from the Health Council (for example pneumococcal and shingles vaccination).
 “In this context, as previously reported to your House, financial-technical options are currently being explored at official level for the next cabinet period, for financing Health Council advice on vaccinations.”